-Our mission: Advocacy and service for the well-being of our community.
+Our mission: Continuing the work of Constance and her Companions, Martyrs of Memphis, we provide advocacy and service for the well-being of our community.

 Constance Abbey is an intentional community of Episcopalians who practice prayer, study, and action as a new monastic community in the Memphis, Tennessee, medical district near St. Mary’s Episcopal Cathedral.
 Visit our Stories blog for timely updates.